Showing posts with label Making a better World. Show all posts

 Most of us choose to work hard, be nice, helpful, entertaining and generous in order to get friends and increase our social status.
 However this takes time, effort, self sacrifice and personality that some people of low status do not possess, or just can’t be bothered with.
 Instead they may choose to get violent as a short cut to leap up the social ladder.

-Want to get rich quick - just threaten and steal it and then share your ill gotten gains with your rapidly increasing circle of friends.
-The police will be after you but if you can get away with it, you can live like Royalty. it’s a short cut to increase social status and once you have established your self your increased power means you can start ordering others about to do the dirty work.
+Want to get rich quick - just threaten and steal and then share your ill gotten gains with your rapidly increasing circle of friends.
+The police will be after you but if you can get away with it, you can live like Royalty. it’s a short cut to increase social status and once you have established your self; your increased power means you can start ordering others about to do the dirty work.
 As long as the money keeps coming in and you keep being generous, your position will be maintained or enhanced.
-Of course you have to ignore the pain and suffering inflicted on others, but why care about them when you are doing so well?
+Of course you have to ignore the pain and suffering inflicted on victims, but why care about them when you are doing so well?

 Putin’s war in Ukraine is fundamentally about maintaining or increasing his social status.
 Before the war he was losing popularity, but annexing Crimea was one of his popular successes - so why not annex all of Ukraine and boost his popularity even more.
 Unfortunately this has not proved successful and as he is now fighting a long war that he cant back out of or win, all he can do is put as best a spin on it as possible and show how popular he is with North Korea, China, India and some African States, who’s leaders also have popularity problems of their own.
 If citizens realised that wars only benefit the elites, who keep well away from the danger, whilst wasting national wealth and people, perhaps they would stop following orders and only fight in matters concerning self protection.